seanharr11/etlalchemy/README.md

 ```

 # Known Limitations
-1. 'qlalchemy_migrate' does not support MSSQL FK migrations.
+1. 'sqlalchemy_migrate' does not support MSSQL FK migrations.
    *_(So, FK migrations will be skipped when Target is MSSQL)_
 2. Currently not compatible with Windows
    * Several "os.system()" calls with UNIX-specific utilities